Judecoin/information/rpc-doc/wallet-rpc.md

 ### **start_mining**

-Start mining in the JUDEcoin daemon.
+Start mining in the Judecoin daemon.

 Alias: *None*.